ldodds/opendata-practitioners-guide/outline.md

 * An open data practitioner is someone that helps ensure that data is placed on the right part of the data spectrum.
 * Moving along the spectrum may involve transformational change: anonymisation or aggregation (see later)
 * Open data practice as a high watermark for data sharing, means and methods are more general.
 See also "inner sourcing"; TR paper on shareability

+### Q3: What is a dataset?

+* What is data?
+* Review the different definitions of dataset across different communities
+* Discuss reasons for not breaking up datasets into smaller chunks
+* Present a working definition of dataset: "a collection of machine-readable information, collected & managed by a specific organisation or team, using a common set of data governance practices, serves a clear purpose."
+* It's an operational definition that helps place dataset in context of how it is collected and managed.
+This is defines a useful boundary that identifies the publisher, means of production, etc.

+### Q4: How do we describe datasets?

+* What does your dataset contain?
+* Review metadata standards that help describe some of these elements
+* Highlight role of this data in discovery (& untapped potential)
+* Reference to later section on documentation

 ### Q5: How do we enable reuse of data?
 * Overview of rights relating to data, largely to call out jurisdictional differences